hashicorp/consul/website/source/docs/agent/http/kv.html.markdown

 the Raft consensus protocol.

-The body of the request should be a list of operations to perform inside the atomic transaction, which looks like this:
+The body of the request should be a list of operations to perform inside the atomic transaction.
+Up to 64 operations may be present in a single transaction.
+Operations look like this:

 ```javascript
 [